brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Flores (Tikal)

-Flores is a colourful island town set on Lake Petén Itzá, serving as the laid-back gateway to the vast ruins of Tikal while offering sunset lake swims and cobbled streets packed into a postcard-perfect setting.
+Flores is a colourful island town set on Lake Petén Itzá, serving as the laid-back gateway to the vast ruins of Tikal while offering sunset lake swims and cobbled streets packed into a postcard-perfect setting...

 [tarantula](https://youtube.com/shorts/LGgIXUn3MSc?is=qtoOZ_9p_WV40TCN)